How to Choose a Good Personal Trainer

 When searching for a personal trainer, it’s always a good idea to interview a few trainers and get a sense of their personality and philosophy towards exercise and nutrition, before you make the commitment.

 5. Location Choices Some trainers only work in certain gyms.
-Others will work with you in your own home or your home gym.
+Others, like our personal trainers at Invictus Fitness, will work with you in your own home or your home gym.
 Others will work with you virtually.
 You’ll want to understand where your personal training will take place and ensure you’re comfortable with the setting.
 Trainers who come to your home offer the benefit of training in a more private and familiar setting and tend to be more flexible in general with scheduling, as they base their practice around catering to their clients’ schedules and needs.
 Given these benefits, they will typically be more expensive than a personal trainer you would find at a gym.

 6. Your Personal Trainer’s Reputation In selecting a personal trainer, it’s likely you’ll want to research their reputation.
 Online reviews are one way to do this, as well as referrals from friends and family.
 You can also request that the personal trainer you want to work with provides references that you can contact.
 Depending on their arrangement with their clients, they may or may not be able to share that information.